HomesAce logoHomesAce

 Insurance Discounts

-Many homeowners insurers offer 5% to 10% premium discounts for whole-home standby generators because they prevent frozen-pipe and food-spoilage claims.
+Some homeowners insurers may offer 5% to 10% premium discounts for whole-home standby generators, depending on carrier, location, and policy details.

 30-Year Lifespan